JoeKodsi/viaeurope-cloud-engineer-interview/README.md

 ## Tasks

 The first task should be completed _first_, but the rest may be completed in any order.
+If you think of other important tasks not on this list, please tell us and do them!

 We don't expect you to finish all of the tasks in the session!